- What we collect

-As per the National Library's Exhibitions Loans Policy, each request for an external loan to an exhibition should be received with at least twelve months notice to allow sufficient time for scheduling and the preparation of the loan.
-Loans requested nine to twelve months in advance may be considered depending on the forward schedule.
-Loan requests with notice of less than nine months will not generally be considered.
+Each request for an external loan to an exhibition should be received with at least twelve months notice to allow sufficient time for scheduling and the preparation of the loan, as per the Library's Exhibitions Loans Policy.
+Loans requested 9 to 12 months in advance may be considered depending on the forward schedule.
+Loan requests with notice of less than 9 months will not generally be considered.

-The availability of material for outward loans from the National Library of Australia’s collection for the purpose of exhibition is at the Library’s discretion and dependent on the following:
+The availability of material for outward loans from the National Library’s collection for the purpose of exhibition is at the Library’s discretion and dependent on the following:

-- Commitment to the National Library of Australia’s forward exhibition program and Treasures Gallery displays.
+- Commitment to the National Library’s forward exhibition program and Treasures Gallery displays.

 The Borrower will pay the prescribed loan fees and costs as set out below.
 A proportion of the costs related to lending the works will be determined in consultation with the Borrower during the loan process.